 FRP plates can be used to enhance the capacity of under-reinforced RC beams to make the beams stronger but has the effect of reducing the ductility.
-It is relatively easy to decide how much FRP is needed to achieve a certain strength, but it is harder to ensure that the beam retains ductility.
 Retrofitted beams are known to suffer from premature debonding at loads below their design strength.
-This paper shows how to design beams for strength, ductility and debonding prevention.
 Fig. 1 shows typical moment curvature relationships for three beams.
 Curve (A) applies to an unstrengthened under-reinforced beam; it has a relatively long plateau at virtually constant load as the steel yields before the concrete crushes.
 Curve (B) shows the effect of adding a moderate amount of strengthening; the beam yields at a higher load because of the presence of the CFRP, and continues to resist more load after the steel yields because the CFRP remains elastic.
 However, final crushing of the concrete occurs at a lower deflection because the neutral axis is deeper.
 The limiting case is shown in curve (C) for a balanced section, where the concrete crushes at the same time as the steel yields.